TheRealCodeBeard/ServerlessTwitterBot/STEP4.md

 - Check in your changes.
 Covered in [Step 1](STEP1.md)
 - Push the change to GitHub.
 Covered in [Step 1](STEP1.md)
 - Deploy the function to Azure.
-Covered in this step.
+Covered above.
+  - Note.
+Deploy to your **existing** Function App rather than creating a new one, i.e. you are doing a redeploy.
+You will get a popup to confirm this is what you want to do.
 - Test your function in a browser.
-Covered in this step.
+Covered above.

 You should end up with something that looks like this.